-Kenya: Tension as 11 Killed on Kenya-Ethiopia Border in Water Row
+Kenya: Tension As 11 Killed On Kenya-Ethiopia Border in Water Row

 The chief added that plans for the attack begun immediately after the mass disarmament of the National Police Reservists in the county by the government in March 2019.

-He said the guns should not have been taken away from the reservists bearing in mind the vulnerability at the border points yet the government was aware that the Ethiopians had not been disarmed.
+He said the guns should not have been taken away from the reservists considering the vulnerability at the border points yet the government was aware that the Ethiopians had not been disarmed.

 The administrator is now calling on Interior Cabinet Secretary Fred Matiang'i to help resolve the insecurity problem.